raphael-proust/OGL-SRD5/pages/16.magic/default.md

 _Wondrous item, uncommon_

-This 18m length of silk rope weighs 3 pounds and can hold up to 3,000 pounds.
+This 18m length of silk rope weighs 1.5kg and can hold up to 1.5tons.
 If you hold one end of the rope and use an action to speak the command word, the rope animates.
 As a bonus action, you can command the other end to move toward a destination you choose.
 That end moves 3m on your turn when you first command it and 3m on each of your turns until reaching its destination, up to its maximum length away, or until you tell it to stop.
 You can also tell the rope to fasten itself securely to an object or to unfasten itself, to knot or unknot itself, or to coil itself for carrying.

 If you tell the rope to knot, large knots appear at 30cm intervals along the rope.
 While knotted, the rope shortens to a 15m length and grants advantage on checks made to climb it.